MaximeBiechy/watchit-mobile-app/README.md

 - AdMob (mocked)
 - Figma for UI (custom)

-⚠️ The app has not been tested on iOS.
+⚠️ The app has not been tested on iOS.<br>
 ⚠️ Code is intended for demonstration purposes only.

 ## Design Mockups